Software Engineering: A Modern Approach

 double total = 0.0;

-foreach (Student student in list) {
+for (Student student : list) {

 if (student instanceof UndergraduateStudent) {